 You can override these suggestions manually based on your creative intent.

-.🧠 Important: Each particle in a track assigned as an Object will generate a unique ADM object.
-If you have 100 particles in a group, you may end up with 100 ADM objects — which can exceed platform limits like Dolby Atmos (128 total objects).
+🧠 Important: Each particle in a track assigned as an Object will generate a unique ADM object.
+If you have 100 particles in a group, you may end up with 100 ADM objects — which can exceed platform limits like Dolby Atmos (118 total objects for the entire mix).

 Once your tracks are assigned, you’ll be presented with several key export options: